Video using JMP Pro18 was posted in May 2025.

 Are you responsible for making decisions about chemical processes or products based on large amounts of messy data?
 Is your data in multiple formats received from samples or from inline or offline laboratory equipment?
 Do you need to relate measurements made on a chemical system to a state or property of the system?
 Are you a chemical analyst on a team that needs to assure, improve or match the quality of consumer products or food products based on chemical attributes?
 Are you asked to make sense of and draw conclusions from spectra for mixtures?

-In this session we use a case study for near-infrared transmission analysis of gluten and starch powder mixtures to show how to:
+In this session we use several case studies, including aase study for near-infrared transmission analysis of gluten and starch powder mixtures, to show how to monitor a process online to deploy process analytic technology (PAT):

 - Import multiple file types.